Red-Demirel/A-Probable-Theory/README.md

 - Connect APT with existing physical frameworks (QFT, thermodynamics, general relativity)

 ---
+Core_Unification_Mapping.yaml (The Conceptual Chassis)

+This file serves as the conceptual bridge, demonstrating how the three major, often conflicting, contemporary physics frameworks are all reconciled within the Praesto ontology.
+It shows how the same Praesto dynamics are viewed through the mathematical lenses of QFT, String Theory, and Loop Quantum Gravity (LQG).

+    Purpose: Suggests APT's coherence by eliminating contradictions between existing mathematical models.

+    Key Content: Unification Claims, Emergence Mapping (QFT ripples, String knots, LQG links), and the Praesto's role as the single physical medium.
+---
+EM_Fluid_Dynamics.yaml (The Classical Bridge)

+This file provides the physical mechanism for Electromagnetism (EM) by mapping Maxwell's equations directly onto the fluid dynamics of the Praesto impedance field.
+It defines the electric field (E) as the impedance gradient and the magnetic field (B) as the flow vorticity (∇×v) of the substrate.

+    Purpose: Establishes the classical, testable link by showing how EM is derived from Praesto dynamics, supporting the pilot-wave and aether spirit in a modern, quantifiable context.

+    Key Content: Detailed E/B mapping, Derivation of the Wave Equation, and specific testable predictions related to light speed in high-impedance regions.
+---
 ## Core Principles
 - The omniverse follows probabilities, not arbitrary constants.
 - Perfect nothingness is impossible; Praesto must exist.